KhronosGroup/Vulkan-ValidationLayers/README.md

 ### Internals

-The Validation Layers are broken up as many smaller internal "Validation Objects" each tasked with own job.
+The Validation Layers are broken up as many smaller internal "Validation Objects" each tasked with their own job.
 [Core Checks](./docs/core_checks.md) is what is enabled by default, but there are other validation objects that can be additionally enabled, such as [Synchronization Validation](./docs/synchronization.md), [GPU Assisted Validation](./docs/gpu_validation.md), and [more](./docs/README.md).
-There are also a few [limitations](./docs/limitations.md) that the Validation Layers can not handle due the nature of being a Vulkan Layer.
+There are also a few [limitations](./docs/limitations.md) stemming from the Validation layers being a Vulkan layer.

 ## Version Tagging Scheme